dwainscheeren/dwains-lovelace-dashboard/docs/getting-started/installation.md

 # Installation

+Did you read and followed the preparation part?
+No?
+[Check that out first](preparation.md).

+**Dwains Theme is only compatible with HA 0.107 or newer!**

 Follow all the steps on this page!
 Start with the HACS part.

 ## Installing required HACS Plugins & Components